 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+Abuse will never be tolerated or passed off as "banter", "just having a laugh", "part of growing up" or "boys will be boys", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.